1jour1vin

 Nose

-complex and intense overripe grape, mineral notes, hint of rosemary
+a complex and intense bouquet of overripe grapes, with mineral notes and a hint of rosemary

 Powerful and full-bodied, rich and fresh.
 Fruity.
-Long finish underscored by a smooth note.
+A long finish highlighted by a smooth note.

 Serve